 The Siem Reap Hostel is similarly positioned and outfitted as One Stop, but emphasizes their positive impact on the regional community.
 They hire their staff locally and ensure that, when you stay at The Siem Reap Hostel, you’re not just staying in one of the best hostels in Siem Reap, you’re also positively impacting someone’s future.
 The free breakfast buffet, yoga classes and pool are also a nice touch!

 Mad Monkey Hostel

 Mad Monkey Hostel says it all in the name.
 With over 100 backpackers staying every night, a rooftop, poolside bar and an in-house restaurant, you’ll be sure to meet a variety of like-minded people at this hostel in Siem Reap.
 While breakfast isn’t included, “free shots and table dancing” are, so get ready to let loose at Mad Monkey Hostel.

 Onederz Hostel Siem Reap

-While all hostels claim to be the the best, Onederz Hostel is in fact ranked the number one hostel in Cambodia by HostelWorld.
-They are located a quick four minute walk to both Pub Street and the Angkor Night Market, which might be pretty standard for Siem Reap Hostels.
-The near perfect reviews and rooftop pool, however, are not, and solidify Onerderz Hostel as a quality guesthouse in Siem Reap.
+While all hostels claim to be the best, Onederz Hostel is in fact ranked the number one hostel in Cambodia by HostelWorld.
+They are located a quick four-minute walk to both Pub Street and the Angkor Night Market, which might be pretty standard for Siem Reap Hostels.
+The near-perfect reviews and rooftop pool, however, are not, and solidify Onerderz Hostel as a quality guesthouse in Siem Reap.